vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 The extension can install `kubectl` and `helm` for you if they are missing - choose **Install dependencies** when you see an error notification for the missing tool.
 This will set `kubectl-path` and `helm-path` entries in your configuration for the current OS (see "Portable extension configuration" below) - the programs will *not* be installed on the system PATH, but this will be sufficient for them to work with the extension.

-If you are working with Azure Container Services or Azure Kubernetes Services, then you can install and configure `kubectl` using the `Kubernetes: Add Existing Cluster` command.
+If you are working with Azure Kubernetes Service, then you can install and configure `kubectl` using the `Kubernetes: Add Existing Cluster` command.

 ### Portable extension configuration